Blosc/bloscpack/README.md

 bindings, Blosc is both much faster and has a better compression ratio for this kind of data (``a = numpy.linspace(0, 100, 2e8)``).

-## Shell completion

-For ``zsh`` you can activate rudimentary completion using:

-    zsh» compdef _gnu_generic bloscpack
-    zsh» bloscpack --<TAB>
-    completing option
-    --clevel              -- {0,1,2,3,4,5,6,7,8,9}
-    --compress            -- perform compression on <in_file>
-    --decompress          -- perform decompression on <in_file>
-    --force               -- disable overwrite checks for existing files --help                -- show this help message and exit --no-check-extension  -- disable checking input file for extension (*.blp) --no-shuffle          -- deactivate shuffle
-    --nthreads            -- set number of thereads, default = ncores (4) --typesize            -- typesize for blosc, default = 4
-    --verbose             -- be verbose about actions
-    --version             -- show program's version number and exit

 ## TODO

 * 'c' and 'd' as aliases for compress and decompress